jwodder/demagnetize-rs/README.md

   `{name}.torrent`]

 - `--prefer-encrypt` — Attempt to create an encrypted connection to the peer;
   if that fails, try again without encryption.
-Overrides the `peers.encryption-preference` configuration setting.
+Overrides the `general.encrypt` configuration setting.

 Configuration